JacksonWhallsGit/Jackson-Whalls-App-1/README.md

 # Jackson-Whalls-App-1
-This is my completed John Lemon tutorial: https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner
+This is my completed John Lemon game: https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner

 For the changes, I added a "Cloak" ability to the player.
 When they press "E", the John Lemon character plays a small animation, and takes out his cloak.
 While the cloak is active, he cannot be seen by enemies.
 I could have done this by just creating a box collider on the object, but I thought that might introduce issues when getting too close to enemies (their raycasts may start inside the cloak, and then it would not function properly.
 So instead, I added code to the observer script to determine if John is wearing the cloak or not - if he is, they will not fire rays to detect the player until he is uncloaked.